MEHColeman/halloween_witch/README.md

 * The relay connects to 3.3V, GND and pin 27 for the signal.
 * Alarm sounds: sounds/witch_cackle_[1..4].m4a

-The alarm sount can be a single soundfile, or an array of sounds to add a bit of variety.
+The alarm sound can be a single sound file, or an array of sounds to add a bit of variety.

 Some PIRs come with two potentiometers: For the HC-SR501, when viewing with the